h4sh5/optar-fork/README.md

 <img src=docs/optar_strip.png>

-**This repo is a maintenance and modernization fork of Optar - OPTical ARchiver**.
+**This repo is a fork of Optar - OPTical ARchiver**.
 It was written around 2007 by Twibright Labs.
-Thanks to the magical ability of projects written in C to pretty much work forever, it's has survived bitrot (and even works in 2025 on a apple silicone macbook).
+Thanks to the magical ability of projects written in C to pretty much work forever, it's has survived bitrot (and even works in 2025 on an apple silicone macbook).

-The goal of this repo is to provide more visibility of this project, while working towards a browser-only optar web application that can optar/unoptar files on any browser without a server or the need to compile any of the code yourself.
+The goal of this repo is to provide more visibility of this project, while working towards a browser-only optar web application using WebAssembly that can optar/unoptar files on any browser without a server or the need to compile any of the code yourself.

+**WARNING**: Code in this repository is unstable while refactoring work is being done on optar and unoptar; compilations to wasm might be done with different branches and no branch is guaranteed to work prefectly (for example, unoptar.c currently does not work if compiled from main).
+For fully working C code go back to the initial commit or refer to the original source code from the Twibright website.

 ## What is Optar?